Chapter R5: Trade disputes

 R5259

-Work is not genuine if the claimant
+Work is not genuine if the claimant1. takes it or

 2. maintains to have taken work which is a sham